-In May 2014, the FASB issued amended guidance in the form of a FASB ASU on, "Revenue from Contracts with Customers".
+In May 2014, the FASB issued amended guidance in the form of a FASB ASU, "Revenue from Contracts with Customers".
 The core principle of the new guidance is to recognize revenues when promised goods or services are transferred to customers in an amount that reflects the consideration to which an entity expects to be entitled for those goods or services.
 The new guidance defines a five step process to achieve this core principle and, in doing so, additional judgments and estimates may be required within the revenue recognition process.
-The new standard will replace most of the existing revenue recognition standards in U.S. GAAP when it becomes effective on January 1, 2017.
-In April 2015, the FASB proposed for comment, a potential one year deferral of the adoption date, which may extend the effective date to January 1, 2018.
-Adoption prior to January 1, 2017 is not permitted.
+The new standard will replace most of the existing revenue recognition standards in U.S. GAAP when it becomes effective.
+In July 2015, the FASB issued a one year deferral of the adoption date, which extended the effective date for the Company to January 1, 2018.
+Adoption prior to January 1, 2017, the original effective date, is not permitted.
 The new standard can be applied retrospectively to each prior reporting period presented or retrospectively with the cumulative effect of the change recognized at the date of the initial application.
 The Company is assessing the potential impact of the new standard on financial reporting and has not yet selected a transition method by which it will adopt the standard.

-In April 2015, the FASB issued amended guidance in a FASB ASU on, "Interest-Imputation of Interest", which simplifies the balance sheet presentation of debt issuance costs.
+In April 2015, the FASB issued amended guidance in a FASB ASU, "Interest-Imputation of Interest", which simplifies the balance sheet presentation of debt issuance costs.
 Under the new guidance, debt issuance costs related to a recognized debt liability will be presented on the balance sheet as a direct deduction from the liability.
 This treatment is consistent with the presentation of debt discounts.
 The new guidance is effective for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years.
 Early adoption is permitted, and the new guidance should be applied retrospectively.
-The Company is currently assessing the potential financial reporting impact of the new standard.
+In August 2015, The FASB issued additional related guidance in the form of another ASU "Interest-Imputation of Interest" that specifically addressed "Line -of-Credit Arrangements".
+The new guidance allows the presentation of deferred debt issuance costs as an asset and subsequently amortizing these costs over the term of the line-of-credit arrangement.
+This guidance applies whether or not there are any borrowings on the line-of-credit.
+The Company does not anticipate adoption of either ASU to have a material effect on our condensed consolidated financial statements and disclosures.